chauff/balloons-game/README.md

 *Note: you will learn all about testing in a later course; Jest is included here for those that want to know how testing in JavaScript can be done.*

-The code is mostly void of [ES6 features](http://es6-features.org/) - the exception being the use of `let` and `const`.
+The code is mostly void of [ES6 features](http://es6-features.org/).
 This was a conscious choice due to the small amount of time we have to teach JavaScript. **You can of course use any ES6 features in your own code.**

 In alignment with the first web technology assignment, the wireframe designs for this game are the [splash screen](https://wireframe.cc/uInPWd) and the [game screen](https://wireframe.cc/z9NaMr).